stvhanna/buffer-analyze/README.md

 2. Run `yarn run watch` in order to use Webpack dev server to watch for file changes and rebundle on the fly (and trigger HMR!).
 3. Enjoy ✨

+## Preparing for production

+1. If there are UI changes, run `yarn run test-update && yarn test` to make update the tests and make sure they pass
+2. `yarn` to build everything
+3. Create PR, review, merge into master ✨
+4. Locally, switch to master and run `lerna publish` and then `patch`, `minor` or `major` depending on your changes.
+This updates the package versions.

 ## NPM Commands

 ### bootstrap